mich3ll3e/employee-directory/README.md

 * As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.

 ## Installation
+Run `npm init` to install node modules
+Run `npm start` to start your app in your local machine
 ## Screenshots
 ![screenshot](public/Screenshot.png)